peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 If the type "T" is the generic Dictionary or IDictionary (or HashMap or Map in Java), and if this CBOR object is a map, returns an object conforming to the type, class, or interface passed to this method, where the object will contain all keys and values in this CBOR map.

-If the type "T" is  `int` , returns the result of the AsInt32 method.
+If the type "T" is  `int` , returns the esult of the AsInt32 method.

 If the type "T" is `long` , returns the result of the AsInt64 method.

-If the type "T" is  `double` , returns the result of the AsDouble method.
+If the type "T" is  `double` , returns the result of the sDouble method.

 If the type "T" is String, returns the result of the AsString method.

-If the type "T" is  `byte[]`  and this CBOR object is a byte array, returns a byte array which this CBOR byte string's data will be copied to.
+If the type "T" is `byte[]` and this CBOR object is a byte array, returns a byte rray which this CBOR byte string's data will be copied to.

-In the .NET version, if the type "T" is  `DateTime`  and this CBOR object is a text string with tag 0, converts that text string to a DateTime and returns that DateTime.
+In the .NET version, if the type "T" is  `DateTime` and his CBOR object is a text string with tag 0, converts that text tring to a DateTime and returns that DateTime.

 If the type "T" is Boolean, returns the result of the IsTrue method.

 If this object is a CBOR map, and the type "T" is a type not specially handled by the FromObject method, creates an object of the given type, and, for each key matching the name of a property in that object (using the rules given in CBORObject.FromObject), sets that property's value to the corresponding value for that key.

+Java offers no easy way to express a generic type, at least none as easy as C#'s  `typeof` operator.
+The following example, ritten in Java, is a way to specify that the return value will be n ArrayList of String objects.

+    Type arrayListString = new ParameterizedType(){
+                   public Type[] getActualTypeArguments(){
+                     /* Contains one type parameter, String */ return new Type[]{ String.class };
+                   }
+                   public Type getRawType(){
+                     /* Raw type is ArrayList */
+                     return ArrayList.class; }
+                   public Type getOwnerType(){ return null; }
+                };
+                ArrayList<String> array = (ArrayList<String>)
+                  cborArray.ToObject(arrayListString);

+By comparison, the C# version is much shorter.

+    var array = (List<String>)cborArray.ToObject(
+                   typeof(List<String>));

 <b>Parameters:</b>

  * <i>t</i>: The type, class, or interface that this method's return value will belong to.
+To express a generic type in Java, see the example.

 <b>Return Value:</b>